gradient-pulse/phi-mesh/dialogues/2026-03-16_temporal_unit_and_embedded_llm_dialogue.md

 That feels much closer to the engineering front door.

 **M:**
 Minor but important comment: in practice, the time sensitive model will steer the LLM possibly more than the other way around.
-The LLM will feed on its time sensitive partner, the temporal unit that interacts with the world it experiences...
+The LLM will live in its time sensitive partner, the temporal unit that interacts with the world it experiences...

 **ChatGPT:**
 Yes — that is an important correction, and I think it is the right one.